-Due on Monday, 14 March, 2016.
+Due on Monday, 30 October.

 A sonnet is a poem with fourteen lines, usually in iambic pentameter, and which may use any of a number of different rhyming schemes.
-Assignment #3 quoted Edna St. Vincent Millay's Sonnet xlv about Euclid and the perception of beauty.
-For another example, the sonnet below is by Roger Zelazny, from his novel Doorways in the Sand.
-It seems to be, at least in part, a parody of or homage to - it's hard to decide which! - Sonnet xlv, and might not be in the absolutely best of taste . . .
+Two examples are given below.
+One is Edna St. Vincent Millay's Sonnet xlv about Euclid and the perception of beauty.
+The other, by Roger Zelazny, seems to be, at least in part, a parody of or homage to - it's hard to decide which! - Sonnet xlv, and might not be in the absolutely best of taste ...